A legal case may be brought by one person or one organisation, or by a group of people and/or organisations. This can be called as “class action“.

 There are significant benefits of bringing a legal case as a group.
 The benefits include:

-But there are also difficulties that can arise when bringing a PIL case as a group.
+But there are also difficulties that can arise when bringing a legal case as a group.
 If you are thinking of bringing a group action, there are a number of things that you need to think about carefully.